podhmo/kamidana/README.rst

-      "jinja2.ext.do": "Adds a `do` tag to Jinja2 that works like the print statement just", "jinja2.ext.loopcontrols": "Adds break and continue to the template engine.", "jinja2.ext.with_": "Extensions can be used to add extra functionality to the Jinja template", "jinja2.ext.autoescape": "Extensions can be used to add extra functionality to the Jinja template" },
+      "jinja2.ext.do": "Adds a `do` tag to Jinja2 that works like the print statement just", "jinja2.ext.loopcontrols": "Adds break and continue to the template engine.", "jinja2.ext.with_": "Extensions can be used to add extra functionality to the Jinja template", "jinja2.ext.autoescape": "Extensions can be used to add extra functionality to the Jinja template", "kamidana.extensions.NamingModuleExtension": "extension create from kamidana.additionals.naming",
+      "kamidana.extensions.ReaderModuleExtension": "extension create from kamidana.additionals.reader",
+      "kamidana.extensions.CookiecutterAdditionalModulesExtension": "activate additional modules, see context['cookiecutter']['_additional_modules'], created from your cookiecutter.json"
+    },
     "additional_modules": {
       "kamidana.additionals.reader": "Reading from other resources (e.g. read_from_file, read_from_command)",